puneetchopra2022/Docker/README.md

 - #docker search < nameofimage >   - Command to search a specific image
 - #docker save < imagename >    >   < imagename >.tar    - command to save the image into tar to export to a different system
 - #docker load -i < imagename.tar   - command to extract an image from tar
 - Concept of docker layer: Each instruction belongs to a single layer, the container top layer is a writable layer, and every container uses the same image until the write has been made on the container.
 - #docker run -dt -P < nameofimage >  -  this command publish port on random publish ports
 - how to reduce docker image size: Make use of lower size of base image: alpine image, minimum number of layers in image, use COPY instructions after RUN instructions. https://devopscube.com/reduce-docker-image-size/, Multi stage Built
+- Distroless images are a type of Docker image that includes only the essential components needed to run an application, without including an entire operating system or package manager.
+They are smaller, more secure, and faster to start up     compared to traditional images like debian, ubuntu, or alpine.
+Advantage : Small Size, Without Shell its harder for attackers to exploit vulnerabilities, Faster startup time
+- Example of Distroless images : gcr.io/distroless/python3 , gcr.io/distroless/java , gcr.io/distroless/java , gcr.io/distroless/base
 </details>